rixth/customSelect/README.md

 * blur: fired when the dropdown loses focus (and is closed)
 * disabled: fired when the widget is disabled
 * enabled: fired when the widget is enabled
+* customrangechange: fired when the user attempts to set a custom range.
+This range is passed to your hander.
+If you return false, or a string, the change will be denied (and the string will be used as an error message).